University of Wisconsin-Parkside: Bachelors of Science - Psychology & Wisconsin Elementary Education Certification grades 1-8 (Lifetime License)

 Mission Statement: Together we will teach children to see the world through the eyes of Christ and to model the lives of the Saints in a rigorous academic environment.

-Parents, please sign up for important updates from me.
-Get information right on your phone with REMIND app in the fall.
+Be sure to get information right on your phone with REMIND app in the fall.
 To get text notifications: text the message @ga3c4dk to the number 81010 To get email notifications: go to rmd.at/ga3c4dk on a desktop computer.

 Grade 6: Friday--x